chuot/rdio-scanner/README.md

 ## What's new in this version

+Version 2.1 focuses on various speed improvements for searching stored calls.

-The version 2.0 of *Rdio Scanner* is a major rewrite in which Meteor has been replaced by [The Apollo Data Graph Platform](https://www.apollographql.com/) for its API.
+Version 2.0 is a major rewrite in which Meteor has been replaced by [The Apollo Data Graph Platform](https://www.apollographql.com/) for its API.
 MongoDB is also replaced by [SQLite](https://www.sqlite.org/) to facilitate the entire installation process.
 It is still possible to use another database by changing [Sequelize ORM](https://sequelize.org/) settings accordingly.

 These changes bring many *performance benefits* to *Rdio scanner* and make it *much easier to install*.